 Another way of benchmarking our estimated effect is to calculate the implied equivalent (monetary) variation.
-In our sample, the average yearly rent per square meter is 280 CHF, and the average surface is equal to 80 sqm (see Appendix Table A1).
-Hence, the average drop of 3.8% in the local rental price implies that the yearly willingness to pay in order to avoid an asylum center opening nearby is estimated to be 851 CHF per year and housing unit (= $0.038 \times 280 \times 80$ ), or some 0.7% of average gross household income (SFSO, 2011).
+In our sample, the average yearly rent per square meter is 280 CHF, and the average surface is equal to 80 sqm (see Appendix Table A2).
+Hence, the average drop of 3.8% in the local rental price implies that the yearly willingness to pay in order to avoid an asylum center opening nearby is estimated to be 851 CHF per year and housing unit (= $0.038 \times 280 \times 80$), or some 0.7% of average gross household income (SFSO, 2011).
+The implied willingness to pay for an asylum center's Sub-Saharan African population share to drop from above-median to below-median is 492 CHF or some 0.4% of income.

-We can cross-validate this estimate against an external data source by considering the case of the Swiss municipality of Oberwil-Lieli (population $\approx$ 2,300), where in 2016 a majority of citizens voted in favour of collectively paying a fine of 110 CHF per day and person for not hosting asylum seekers assigned to their municipality by the allocation rule.
-A back-of-the envelope calculation shows that the willingness to pay as elicited by this vote is actually comparable to the one based on our empirical analysis of housing-market price responses.
+We can cross-validate our main estimate against an external data source by considering the case of the Swiss municipality of Oberwil-Lieli (population $\approx 2,300$), where in 2016 a majority of citizens voted in favour of collectively paying a fine of 110 CHF per day and asylum seeker for not hosting asylum seekers assigned to their municipality by the allocation rule.
+A back-of-the envelope calculation shows that the willingness to pay as elicited by this vote is actually comparable to the one based on our empirical analysis of housing-market price responses.14